Palmstroemen/FreeDMS/Motivation and Introduction.md

 ## Motivation
 Why does my TV find the videos, pics and music on my computer?
 Because they are easy to find in the folders _videos¸ _pictures, _music which are located in my home directory.
 Then there are some APIs and stuff to retrieve it.
 But the principal idea is standaridzation.
 Everyone knows where to put his pictures.

-Now when organizing my documents in the ¸_documents¸ folder, I'm completely free to organize my stuff in any structure of folders as I want.
+Now when organizing my documents in the '_documents' folder, I'm completely free to organize my stuff in any structure of folders as I want.
 That's what I want to keep.
 But as anyone organizes his folders in a different way, it's difficult if not impossible for computers to analyze this different structures.
 I.E. I like to organize my stuff in projects.
 Building a quite fancy hierarchy of projects and subprojects.
 But once that done, I have to rebuild this project hierarchy again in my mail client, and in my financial software again, ... keeping all this in sync is an everlasting source of inconsistency.

 ## Principle